Home / Prince Discography / Prince Albums / Purple Rain

 1. When Doves Cry (5:54)

 2. 17 Days (The Rain Will Come Down, Then U Will Have 2 Choose.
-If U Believe Look 2 The Dawn And U Shall Never Lose.)
-(3:54)
+If U Believe Look 2 The Dawn And U Shall Never Lose.) [feat.
+Brenda Bennet and Jill Jones] (3:54)

 When Doves Cry, single from Purple Rain, Warner Bros.
 Records (1984)